-During the first quarter of 2020 IIFL Finance continued to operate as financial services are considered essential services under India's lockdown guidelines.
-On March 27, 2020 the RBI permitted all banks and NBFCs to defer, by three months, the collection of principal and interest payments on all term loans outstanding on March 1, 2020.
-The moratorium on loan payments will put liquidity pressures on banks and NBFCs, including IIFL Finance.
-IIFL Finance is sufficiently capitalized to withstand these liquidity pressures.
-In accordance with the asset classification and provisioning standards further announced by the RBI on April 17, 2020, moratoriums granted by IIFL Finance will not negatively impact its asset classifications used for determining loan impairments.
+During the first nine months of 2020 IIFL Finance continued to operate as financial services are considered essential services under India's lockdown guidelines.
+On March 27, 2020 the RBI permitted all banks and NBFCs to defer the collection of principal and interest payments on all term loans outstanding on March 1, 2020 by three months to May 31, 2020, and on May 22, 2020 the RBI extended the deferral by another three months to August 31, 2020.
+IIFL Finance was sufficiently capitalized to withstand the liquidity pressures from the moratorium period and recorded a cumulative special COVID-19 provision of approximately 4.8 billion Indian rupees (approximately \$63 million) under RBI guidelines, resulting in a provision coverage ratio of 183% at June 30, 2020.